alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Self-Assessment
 ~~~~~~~~~~~~~~~

-Both the federal and provincial/territorial tax systems are based on the principle of selfassessment.
-This means that
-taxpayers and their agents, including employers, are responsible for calculating, reporting and remitting their
-contributions and the amounts withheld within the prescribed deadlines.
+Both the federal and provincial/territorial tax systems in Canada operate on the principle of self-assessment.
+Under this system, taxpayers and their representatives—including employers—are responsible for accurately calculating, reporting, and remitting taxes and other required contributions by the prescribed deadlines.

-As administrators of the tax system, the Canada Revenue Agency (CRA) and Revenu Québec (RQ) must ensure that each individual
-and organization is compliant and pays all of the amounts owing.
+The Canada Revenue Agency (CRA) and Revenu Québec (RQ) serve as administrators of these systems, ensuring that individuals and organizations remain compliant and that all amounts owed are properly paid.

-Both the CRA and RQ recognize that taxpayers and agents are entitled to plan their affairs so
-that they pay only the amounts that are legally due.
-It is acceptable to take advantage of tax
-rules to minimize the amount of taxes paid.
-It is not lawful, however, to evade taxes owed by
-failing to report income, failing to remit taxes due or providing the CRA or RQ with false information.
+Importantly, both agencies acknowledge the right of taxpayers to organize their financial affairs in a way that minimizes their tax liability, provided it remains within legal boundaries.
+While tax planning is permitted, tax evasion—such as failing to report income, neglecting to remit amounts due, or submitting false information—is strictly prohibited and subject to enforcement actions.

 The Employee-Employer Relationship
 -----------------------------------